 You can book a mini chocolate workshop and learn how to turn a bean into a bar of chocolate.
 Other options include attending a cooking class, going on a plantation tour or a chocolate, coffee, Pisco and beer tasting.

-3.- Grab Lunch at Plaza de Armas
+3.- Dine at a balcony overlooking Plaza De Armas

 4.- Go to the Ccohahuasi Animal Sanctuary